 Out Spiritually: The Next Step, identifies ten spiritual functions of gay and

 about sexuality that are missed when the focus is put on findng

-straight hippie friend L. Houston Wood in the early 70s that appeared in an issue of White Crane Journal about the Bodhisattva identity
+straight hippie friend L. Houston Wood in the early 70s that appeared

-Read Toby's whimsical piece about
+piece about Adam

 Steve.
 This essay on biblical history appeared in the Fall